 Tim Mudd analyses applications to Film Incentive BC (FIBC) and the Production Services Tax Credit (PSTC), including production budgets, distribution and financing agreements and other documentation, in order to determine eligibility in accordance with the program legislation and regulations.

 Tim has a decade of Film and Television production experience, primarily in the role of domestic financing and business affairs, as well as project managing and producing digital media strategies for primetime series.
 Prior to relocating to Canada in 2000, Tim spent nine years in a Business Development role for Standard Chartered Bank’s UK based business financing division.

-As Acting Community Engagement Manager, Marnie is responsible for helping resolve Industry production issues with all levels of government and stakeholders, proactively advising on the development of standardized guidelines and procedures to facilitate production and building strong community relationships.
+As Motion Picture Industry and Community Affairs Manager, Marnie is responsible for helping resolve Industry production issues with all levels of government and stakeholders, proactively advising on the development of standardized guidelines and procedures to facilitate production and building strong community relationships.

 With 20 years of experience in location and production support in BC’s film and television industry, Marnie has worked throughout the province and brings a specialized knowledge of local communities and geographical areas as well as a strong understanding of the dynamics between communities and motion picture production.

 Mathew began his career in film locations in his native Wales, spending a decade working for the Wales Screen Commission, attracting and providing support to productions of all shapes and sizes.
 His locations talents eventually led him to Vancouver by way of Los Angeles where for a number of years he helped facilitate international productions on behalf of the UK Film Council from their Hollywood office.

 Now at Creative BC, Mathew’s primary responsibility is to connect incoming production companies with British Columbia’s many and varied filming locations.
 He reviews scripts in order to prepare customized location packages, and organizes location surveys for creative teams.